Colorectal Cancer: Introduction

 What is colorectal cancer?

 Colorectal cancer is cancer that starts in either your colon or your rectum.
 These make up the lower part of your digestive tract.
-In most cases, cancer does not start in both the colon and rectum.
-But both types of cancer have a lot in common.
-So they are often called colorectal cancer.
+In most cases, cancer doesn't start in both places.
+But colon and rectum cancer have a lot in common.
+So they're often called colorectal cancer.

 Understanding the colon and rectum